anvox/av_components/README.md

 In `app/assets/javascripts/application.js`, add `//= require av_components` after Vue js and JQuery definition.

+NOTE: This repo doesn't contain vue or any additions js library.
+Please add it your own.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.